-Sincerely, Leah Daniels Starting with an anecdote or personal story is a great way to draw in the reader (usually used for more creative industries such as advertising or entertainment).
+Sincerely, Leah Daniels or personal story is a great way to draw in the reader (usually used for more creative industries such as advertising or entertainment).

 Pull key skills from the posting that you plan to highlight in the experiences shared in your letter.